edmundedgar/did-plc-p2p-guard-rails/README.md

                    -----------------------------------------------> Update1b[Attacker key]-->
                                                                    (falsely timestamped t1)

-If the timestamper stops signing merkle roots, or publishes signed merkle roots without revealing the tree it represents, a user can only be confident that they are protected against a malicious reorg up to the earlier of the last update that was included in a signed merkle root, or the last update before the timestamper stopped revealing the content of their merkle trees.
-From that point on they are at risk of fraudulent reorgs.
+If the timestamper stops signing merkle roots, a user can only be confident that they are protected against a malicious reorg up to the earlier of the last update that was included in a signed merkle root.
+From that point on they are at risk of a fraudulent reorg.
 If a user sees their timestamper exhibiting this type of dysfunction, they would be wise to switch to a different timestamper the next time they make an update.
 If the dysfunction began after the user sent their last update but before it was sent to the blockchain, they should switch to a new timestamper immediately to lock in their most recent update.

 Note that since anyone can send a signed merkle root to the blockchain, there is no need for a user who wants immediate reorg protection to wait for someone else to do it: Once the timestamper has included their update in a signed merkle root, the user can do the blockchain timestamping themselves if they so choose.
 Their action will protect all other users who made updates since the last blockchain update at no extra cost.

+## Problems we don't solve

+The following problems are mitigated by this design, but not completely solved:

+### Immediate reorg protection

+During the window between sending an update and somebody making a blockchain timestamp, a malicious timestamper can still maliciously reorg a DID using a key that was valid after the last timestamped update.

+### Delayed reveal of account compromises

+A malicious user in control of your rotation key can take control of your account.
+This is true regardless of how updates are timestamped.
+However, a consequence of the fact that we are only applying p2p timestamping to merkle tree roots without sending the updates they contain to the blockchain is that a malicious user in concert with a malicious timestamper can conceal the fact that they have taken control of your account until later.
+A user can know that there is something wrong with the timestamper, because they can see that it has published signed merkle roots without publishing the tree it represents, but they have no way of finding out whether their account has been compromised, and no way to protect their account in the event that it has.

+### Why only guardrails?

 ## Rationale and variations